-No visit to Fuji-Q will be complete without Eejanaika- opened in 2006, it is one of the two 4th dimension roller coasters globally (the first being X² at Six Flags Magic Mountain) with independently programmed 360 degree rotating seats but taller (76 m tall) and faster (up to 126 km/h) than its predecessor.
+No visit to Fuji-Q will be complete without Eejanaika- opened in 2006, it is one of the few 4th dimension roller coasters globally (the first being X² at Six Flags Magic Mountain, and Dinoconda in China Dinosaurs Park) with independently programmed 360 degree rotating seats but taller (76 m tall) and faster (up to 126 km/h) than its predecessor.

 Non-ride attractions in the park includes an Evagalion exhibition, containing a variety of cardboard photo cutouts, production sketches and an interactive movie showcase screening area.
 Fuji-Q is also home to the haunted hospital, claimed to be one of the scariest ghost houses in Japan too, though I don’t really found it scary at all.

 A visit to Fuji-Q is definitely good for an entire day out, though being one of the smaller theme parks in the area, the quality of new rides such as Eejanaika and Takabisha here to make up for the shortfall which makes Fuji-Q one of the few parks for theme park thrill seekers.
 The park is located not too park from central Tokyo city, allowing you to easily do a day trip by bus, definitely a park to place on your Tokyo thrill seeker adventure hunt.

 Check out more photos of Fuji-Q highland here.